 Applying to the college

-Prospective transfers should visit Berkeley’s admissions website to find comprehensive information about the application process.
-Admissions decisions for transfers are posted by the end of April.
+Prospective transfers should visit Berkeley’s transfer admissions website to find comprehensive information about the application process.
+Admissions decisions for transfers are shared by the end of April.

-Prospective student information sessions are hosted by Engineering Student Services each April.
-Staffed by our peer advisers, these sessions are a great opportunity to ask current students about Berkeley Engineering’s majors, courses and student life.
-Also in April, the College of Engineering hosts potential students and their families, alumni and the general public as part of Cal Day.
-Our program for this event includes a transfer student workshop.
+In addition to the community college webinar series, prospective student information sessions are hosted by Engineering Student Services each April.
+Staffed by our peer advisers, these sessions are an opportunity to ask current students about Berkeley Engineering’s majors, courses and student life.
+Once admitted, transfer students are invited to participate in a series of events each spring, including Golden Bear Welcome.

-Prospective students can contact Engineering Student Services directly with specific questions; peer advisers are available from 9 a.m.–5 p.m. each weekday during the fall and spring semesters.
+Prospective students can contact Engineering Student Services directly with specific questions; peer advisers are available from 10 a.m. – 5 p.m. each weekday during the fall and spring semesters.